-In an updated for 2019 version of “Do Dogs Cry’ Melinda Story investigate dog emotions and looks at the way our Labs show us how they feel.
+In an updated for 2019 version of “Do Dogs Cry,” we investigate dog emotions and look at the way our Labs show us how they feel.

 If you are a dog owner, then you surely understand that your canine has feelings.
-And research increasingly supports the view that dogs experience a range of different emotions.
+And research increasingly supports the view that dogs experience a range of emotions.

-A study in 2016 showed that dogs are able to recognize these emotions, not only in other dogs, but in humans too.
+A study in 2016 showed that dogs are able to recognize emotions not only in other dogs but in humans too.
 In addition, many dog owners share stories about their dogs trying to comfort them when they are crying or upset.

-Fear and anger are some emotions that your dog is likely to feel, and most dogs reach emotional maturity around the time they are four to six months old.
+Excitement, fear, love and anger are some emotions that your dog is likely to feel.

-When trying to understand your canine’s emotional range, and when figuring out their overall health needs, you may wonder whether or not your dog feels sadness and cries like a human.
+When trying to understand your canine’s emotional range and figuring out their overall health needs, you may wonder whether your dog feels sadness and cries like a human.

-You also may consider whether or not they cry due to medical reasons.
+You also may be curious whether they cry due to pain or illness.

 Keep reading and we’ll discover whether dogs feel sad and if they shed real tears.

 Unlike humans, dogs become emotionally mature early and have an emotional range equivalent to a two- to two-and-a-half-year-old child.

 If you are familiar with toddlers, then you certainly know that they cry.
 Like a toddler, dogs feel emotions like fear, distress, anger, and suspicion.